GNOME/librsvg/devel-docs/devel_environment.rst

 - Make sure you have ``git`` installed.

 - Your favorite text editor.
+We recommend a text editor configured to use the Language Server Protocol plus `rust-analyzer
+  <https://rust-analyzer.github.io/>`_ so you can get autocompletion
+  and documentation of librsvg's internals within your editor.

 Downloading the source code
 ---------------------------